initbiz/cumuluscore-plugin/README.md

 #### Username validation
 There are two events fired where you can validate username.

 The first one is `initbiz.cumuluscore.beforeClusterSave` which basically is fired every time you save or update the cluster.
-It gets `cluster` model object as a parameter and you can stop executing and propagating to other listeners if you return `false`.
+It gets a `cluster` model object as a parameter and you can stop executing and propagating to other listeners if you return `false`.

 The second one is `initbiz.cumuluscore.usernameUnique` which is run in `ClusterRepository`in `usernameUnique` method.
 It gets two parameters: `username` and `clusterSlug`.
 It may be used for example to check if the username is unique in more places than one cumulus host.